Thompson Sampling-Based Learning and Control for Unknown Dynamic Systems: Problem Formulation

 Considering that searching for a control law in the infinite function space $\mathcal{G}$ is an impractical task, especially when the system dynamics $f(\cdot)$ are unavailable, this paper proposes a learning method based on an initial control law.
 This is feasible in engineering practice, as many devices normally operate using control laws obtained through empirical or other design methods.

 For an initial control law $\check{\bm g}$, we aim to extract its structural information to construct a Hilbert space $\check{\mathcal{G}}$ such that $\check{\bm g}\in \check{\mathcal{G}}$.
 The Hilbert space is chosen because it has good properties that facilitate the exploration of potential control laws to improve the system's control performance.
 For example, thanks to the inner product structure of the Hilbert space, orthogonal function bases can be used to represent possible control laws; the distance metric in the Hilbert space allows us to discuss the proximity of different control laws, enabling methods such as gradient descent to solve optimization problems.
 For a cost function $J$, online data is collected to explore potential optimal control laws to minimize $J$, i.e., $\min\limits_{{\bm g}\in\check{\mathcal{G}}} J$.
-To facilitate the discussion, assumptions about the initial control law and the cost function are introduced as follows: \begin{assumption} There exists a set $\bar{\mathcal{X}}$ satisfying: \begin{enumerate} \item $\mathcal{X}\subseteq\bar{\mathcal{X}}$; \item $\forall~\overline{\bm x},\underline{\bm x}\in\bar{\mathcal{X}}: \overline{\bm x}\otimes\underline{\bm x}\subset\bar{\mathcal{X}}$. \end{enumerate} \end{assumption} \begin{assumption} The cost function $J$ is Lipschitz continuous with Lipschitz constant $L_J$, i.e.,
+To facilitate the discussion, assumptions about the initial control law and the cost function are introduced as follows: \begin{assumption} There exists a convex set $\bar{\mathcal{X}}$ satisfying: \begin{enumerate} \item $\mathcal{X}\subseteq\bar{\mathcal{X}}$; \item $\forall~\overline{\bm x},\underline{\bm x}\in\bar{\mathcal{X}}: \overline{\bm x}\otimes\underline{\bm x}\subset\bar{\mathcal{X}}$. \end{enumerate} \end{assumption}